 Schedule K income for shareholder E, a nonresident noncomposite filer, is determined by multiplying Mississippi Net Income and the shareholder's ownership or profits percentage.
-Any net operating loss carryover would be applied at the shareholder level in a nonresident return filing:
+Any net operating loss carryover would be applied at the shareholder level in a nonresident return filing

-Ordinary Income (includes adjustment for add back of intangible exp.)
-23,200 Net Income from rental real estate activities 400 Interest Income (Includes adjustments of exempt income from treasury sec.)
-640 Net 1231 gain 920 Section 179 expense (1,400)
+Ordinary income (Includes adjustment for add back of intangible exp.)
+23,200 Net income from rental real estate activities 400 Interest income (Includes adjusts. of exempt inc. from treasury sec.)
+640 Net 1231 gain 920

+Section 179 expense (1,400)